 job responsibilities.
 It was quite a fertile

 learning ground, and I got the chance to to

 I then made that slightly frightening, yet life-affirming leap by quitting my job and starting Natural Photography in 2003.

 The idea was to do solely wildlife photography, but fortunately I was again forced (I begged over the phone in the middle of a supermarket aisle) to photograph another Miss South Africa, Claudia Henkel.

 I discovered I quite like photographing people - even children!
 What keeps it exhilarating, is the chase for that split-second special look/moment.
 And to keep coming up with fresh new ones - be it with new lighting or photographic techniques.

 At the end of 2013, I've been made an Olympus Ambassador Photographer - finding the Olympus OM-D system to be the perfect blend of optical quality & portability, it became my creative work tool of choice.

-Today I specialise in architectural photography - finding it the pure & total culmination of all my interests and studies, in this thing we call life.
+Today I specialise in architectural & corporate lifestyle photography - finding it the pure & total culmination of all my interests and studies, in this journey we call life.